MathildeBlock/MathildeBlock.github.io/Project_intro.markdown

 Here we see that the general tendency for Copenhagen actually is inclining instead of the expected decline, which is what is happening in all other regions.
 This is an example of Simpson’s paradox, which is a phenomenon, where a trend appears in several groups of data but disappears or reverses when the groups are combined.
 This can be due to more people living in Copenhagen now, with many who have moved here from the other regions these last couple of years.
 Generally there is also a clear tendency that the bigger the city, the higher the educational level and with this, a higher age for motherhood.
-This is not surprising as the largest cities have the most opportunities in regards to jobs after studies, studies and it is also in these larger cities that cultural movements typically reside, which leads to better awareness of social issues. (https://www.tv2kosmopol.dk/lorryland/kobenhavnerne-er-mere-bekymrede-klimaet-end-resten-af-danmark)
+This is not surprising as the largest cities have the most opportunities in regards to jobs after studies, studies and it is also in these larger cities that cultural movements typically reside, which leads to better awareness of social issues. [tv2kosmopol: Københavnerne er mere bekymrede for klimaet end resten af Danmark](https://www.tv2kosmopol.dk/lorryland/kobenhavnerne-er-mere-bekymrede-klimaet-end-resten-af-danmark)

 To look more closely at the different municipalites, we have made an choropleth map over the different municipalities in Denmark.
 The map can be seen below.
 The map shows the number of births for each municipality in 2020.
 The map is interactive, so you can click on the different municipalities to see the number of births for each municipality.